BioBoost/csharp_practical/README.md

 You can also navigate to your GitHub page of this repo and check if all went well.

-Make it a habit of committing regularly.
-At least after solving each assignment.
+Make it a habit of committing and pushing regularly. **At least after solving each assignment.**

 Also checkout the [shortened version of these steps for everyday use](./short_instructions.md).